vihar-s1/Desktop-Assistant/README.md

 <!-- ![Project Logo](logo.png) -->

-A simple voice-assisted desktop assistant made in Python.
-The assistant will have basic features supporting daily laptop usage.
+A simple Python-based desktop assistant that can perform basic tasks like searching on Google, opening applications, telling the time, and more WITHOUT the use of Machine Learning (ML) or Artificial Intelligence (AI).

 ## Table of Contents